AnshikaSolanki3005/Cricket_Nostradamus-Logistically_Unraveling_IPLVictories-/README.md

 pip install numpy pandas scikit-learn matplotlib seaborn

-⚙ HOW TO US :
+⚙ HOW TO USE :

 1. ***Clone the repository:***